You Can with Beakman and Jax: Concept

-The idea for doing a comic strip came to Jok while he was working for Lucasfilm, and answering questions from George Lucas' fan mail, stating that he was "overcome by the bravery children showed by asking Mr. Lucas anything at all" and he "decided to write about real questions from real kids".
+The idea for doing a comic strip came to Jok while he was working for Lucasfilm, and answering questions from George Lucas's fan mail, stating that he was "overcome by the bravery children showed by asking Mr. Lucas anything at all" and he "decided to write about real questions from real kids".
 While working at Lucasfilm, Jok began working on a project called "Here's How" a comic strip and educational television series featuring C-3PO teaching foreign language and R2-D2 explaining the more physical world", the idea was eventually shelved, but the concept later evolved into Jok's comic strip featuring a character named Beakman.
 He would receive these science questions from children, and he would choose to answer them based on subjects that he didn't know about, and wanted to learn.
 The comic was written for an audience that includes children, but not exclusively children.
 He felt his purpose in making the comics was "to make sure my readers are not intimidated by the world through which they walk".
 He would then research the subject, write, draw, and color the comics by using a Macintosh computer.
 This process gained him criticism in May 1994 when he explained how to do an experiment separating hydrogen and oxygen from water, through electrolysis using a single jar and a nine-volt battery, for which he defended the comic strip, by explaining the small amount of gas that would be produced in this way would not be overly dangerous.
 The syndicate's managing editor claimed this to be the first time an experiment's safety was questioned.

 Besides answering questions from children, Jok also took questions from adults.
 One such question came from the Canadian Prime Minister, Jean Chrétien, who asked about why golf balls had little dents.
 Jok later explained that he "has world leaders periodically contribute to his ... feature."
 Within the comic strip Jok also introduced an annual "Beakman and Jax Make Up Your Own Rules Contest", in which the reader could report on an experiment or research they did.
 There were up to 100 winners from around the world, and the prizes were such things as free telescopes and copies of the Beakman & Jax books.

+Preservation

+After Jok's death, his various hard drives were donated to the Billy Ireland Cartoon Library and Museum at Ohio State University.
+Many of the comic strip files were preserved and posted on their website.